alanyee/udt/README.md

 udt (reliable datagram protocol)
 =========================

-Using udt for iDPL
+Using udt for iDPL.
+(Sometimes i.e. `./appclient` instead of `appclient` will work)

 ## Technical Details of Original Version

 ### For appserver and appclient

 1. google udt and goto http://udt.sourceforge.net/ (original)
 2. `wget`, `scp`, and/or `tar -xvcf` [source] to get file
-3. run `make`, once in the home directory of udt and then once in app
+3. run `make` in the home directory, as it will also run `make` in the app directory
 4. Sometimes, appclient and/or appserver will not listen: `error while loading shared libraries: libudt.so: cannot open shared object file: No such file or directory`.
 Solution: `export LD_LIBRARY_PATH=../src`